Introduction to reservations

 Commitments

-A capacity commitment is a purchase of slots in 100-slot increments for a minimum duration of time, up to your slot quota.
-Capacity commitments are optional for reservations created with an edition, but can save on costs for steady-state workloads.
+A capacity commitment is a purchase of slots for a specified period of time.
+Slots can be purchased in 100 slot increments, up to your slot quota.
+Capacity commitments are optional, but can provide cost savings for steady-state workloads.
 There is no limit on the number of commitments that you can create.
 You are charged from the moment that your commitment purchase is successful.
 For current pricing information, see capacity commitment pricing.

 Three-year commitment.
 You purchase a three year commitment.
 You can choose whether to renew or convert to a different type of commitment plan after 3*365 days.